trento-project/docs/adr/0005-use-protobuf-to-define-and-generate-contracts.md

 ## Decision

-Protocol Buffers is a good candidate for this task, as it is a language-neutral, platform-neutral, extensible mechanism for serializing structured data.
+Protocol Buffers (Protobuf) is a good candidate for this task, as it is a language-neutral, platform-neutral, extensible mechanism for serializing structured data.
 A new repository will be created to host the Protocol Buffers contracts, and the generated code will be published as a Go and Elixir package to be used by the components.

 ## Consequences